holahoon/Remnant-Ministry/README.md

 ## ---- Currently being developed.. ----

-1. User login page(authentication) - Not completed
+1. User login page(authentication) - Page is done, but needs user authentication functionality

-2. User signup page - Not completed
+2. User signup page - Page is done, but needs functionality

-3. Event registration page - complete (minor checks)
+3. Event registration page - Page is done, but needs functionality

-4. User account page - Not completed
+4. User account page - Page is done, but needs functionality

 5. Redux to be used to manage the state - process..